jonfolsetech-ctrl/Fsetech-quickmp3/README.md

 - App name: **QuickMP3 by FolseTech AI Solutions**
 - Tagline: *"Transforming ideas into intelligent tracks."*
-- Colors inspired by FolseTech’s tech blue / teal palette.
+- Colors inspired by FolseTech's tech blue / teal palette.

+Frontend will be available at `http://localhost:5173`

 You can deploy: